FOULAB/DrawingMachines/README.md

 This repository contains code and instructions for operating the drawing machines at Foulab, mainly the plotters.

+# TL;DR

-## Long instructions are boring, I want to plot something
+Long instructions are boring, and my attention span is short.
+I want to plot something right now.

 - Prequisite
   - A working python 3.
 Can be a conda, or a system python.